 What are ASD's age requirements for K1 admission?

-Our admissions policy requires K1 applicants to turn 4 years of age by September 1 in order to succeed in our KG 1 program; however, as per KHDA regulations, we can now accept applications from students who are turning 4 years old on or before December 31st.
+Our academic program recommends applicants to turn 4 years of age by September 1 in order to succeed in our KG 1 program; however, as per KHDA regulations, we can now accept applications from students who are turning 4 years old on or before December 31.
 Applications will be reviewed based on ASD’s admissions criteria.
 Spaces will be offered to applicants who meet these requirements subject to seat availability.

 Does ASD only admit students at the beginning of the school year?

-High school students are only admitted at the beginning of each semester.
+High school students are typically only admitted at the beginning of each semester.
 In middle and elementary school, students can enter when a space is available.
 The last intake of students is at spring break (mid April).

 Is there a deadline for applications?

-K1 Admissions applications are accepted October - December for the upcoming school year.
-For Grades K2 -12, applications are accepted throughout the school year.
+K1 admissions applications are accepted October - December for the upcoming school year.
+For Grades K2 -12, applications are accepted throughout the school year beginning October 1.

 How are K1 places allocated?

-Applications are accepted from October to the second week of December (this date will change slightly each calendar year).
-It is not on a first come first served basis, and all applications are given the same date of application.
+Applications are accepted from October 1 to December 10.
+Spaces are not offered on a first come first served basis, and all applications are given the same consideration regardless of date of application.

 Is there a fee to apply?